Cucumber Salad

 And to keep that simplicity, this recipe uses white wine vinegar.

 In truth, you could use any type of cucumber you’d like for this recipe.
 And that’s not to say that there aren’t subtle differences in texture and tastes between all the types of cucumber out there – cause there are – but keep in mind that the dressing in this recipe is pretty powerful.
-The most important thing will be using a fresh cucumber that’s a good shape and even side for a pretty looking salad.
+The most important thing will be using a fresh cucumber that’s a good shape and even size to give the salad a pretty presenation.

 All that being said, I tend to like using English cucumbers for this recipe, if for no other reason than they do have a sweeter flavor (which works well with the dressing) and they usually grow in similar shapes and sizes, making it easier to ensure your salad looks pretty, too.